Bakiga Nation

 Bakiga Nation, also known as Rukundo Egumeho (translated as "Let Love Prevail" in the Rukiga language), is an annual cultural and social event in Uganda that brings together the Bakiga people, an ethnic group primarily from southwestern Uganda, as well as members of the Bakiga diaspora residing in urban centers such as Kampala.

 Background

 The Bakiga Nation event started around 2012 in December, and the most recent was the 14th edition in 2024.
-The event aims to celebrate and promote Kiga culture through activities such as charity initiatives, festivals, arts, and merchandise.
+The event aims to celebrate and promote the culture of Kiga people through activities such as charity initiatives, festivals, arts, and merchandise.
 Centered around the theme Rukundo Egumeho, the event emphasizes cultural preservation, community unity, and socioeconomic empowerment.

 The Bakiga are a Bantu ethnic group native to the Kigezi region in southwestern Uganda, including districts such as Kabale, Kisoro, Rukungiri, and Kanungu.
 Known for their rich cultural traditions and strong community ties, the Bakiga have historically been organized into clans and are recognized for their agricultural practices and resilience.
 The Bakiga Nation event was established to address the challenges faced by the Bakiga diaspora, particularly in urban areas, while celebrating and preserving their cultural heritage.